PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 ##### Data Collection

 To analyse how public transport varies it was necessary to gather historical timetables.
 There is no single official repository of timetable data in the UK.
 So it was necessary to assemble a patchwork of different datasets.
 Three sources were identified.
 Firstly, the [National Public Transport Data Repository](https://www.data.gov.uk/dataset/d1f9e79f-d9db-44d0-b7b1-41c216fe5df6/national-public-transport-data-repository-nptdr) (NPTDR) gathered an annual snapshot of timetables in October for each year between 2004 and 2011.
 Secondly, the [Bus Archive](https://www.busarchive.org.uk/) provided October bus timetables outside London from 2014 to 2017.
 Thirdly, [Dr Malcolm Morgan](https://environment.leeds.ac.uk/transport/staff/964/dr-malcolm-morgan) maintains and archive of the [Traveline National Dataset](https://www.data.gov.uk/dataset/0447f8d9-8f1b-4a68-bbc8-246981d02256/traveline-national-dataset) (TNDS) and the [Association of Train Operating Companies](https://data.atoc.org/) (ATOC) (now called the Rail Delivery Group) national rail timetable from 2018 to the present.
 While this collection of timetables is patchy in some places and times, notably missing data for 2012/13 and missing data for many years in London.
 To our knowledge, it represents the largest collection of digital and analysable timetables in the UK, covering most of the last twenty years.

+Each of these data sources provided the timetables in different formats.
+So they were converted into a standardised format using the [UK2GTFS](https://itsleeds.github.io/UK2GTFS/) package.

 Due to the retrospective nature of the data collection, it is difficult to say with certainty what proportion of the timetables have been gathered in any given year or place.
 For most of these datasets contribution was voluntary, and in specific places, it is clear that data is missing.
 However, it seems unlikely that transport companies would volunteer a partial timetable, so we have proceeded on the basis that if a timetable is provided, it is complete.
 In most cases, the timetables are provided on a one-file-per-route basis.
 Thus, missing data is often detectable by rapid changes in services from year to year.
 For example, a bus service that ran every half-hour in 2006, was missing in 2007/8, and returned in 2009 is more likely to reflect missing data rather than an abrupt change in service patterns.